MicrosoftDocs/xamarin-docs/docs/essentials/text-to-speech.md

 ### Speech Locales

-Each platform offers locales to speak back text in multiple languages and accents.
-Each platform has different codes and ways of specifying this, which is why Essentials provides a cross-platform `Locale` class and a way to query them with `GetLocalesAsync`.
+Each platform supports different locales, to speak back text in different languages and accents.
+Platforms have different codes and ways of specifying the locale, which is why Xamarin.Essentials provides a cross-platform `Locale` class and a way to query them with `GetLocalesAsync`.

 ```csharp
 public async Task SpeakNow()